 Karuizawa Autumn Festival (軽井沢 紅葉まつり)

-Late September to early November is when the Karuizawa Autumn Festival is held.
+The Karuizawa Autumn Festival is held from late September to early November.
 Various events are held where you can enjoy arts and sports.
 Because autumn is when a variety of crops are harvested, rituals, farmer’s markets and temporary stalls are set up for you to discover the delicious local food!
-Live events are on selected days too!
+Live events are also available on select days.

 Again, local businesses usually offer discounts and perks during the festival period, so remember to stop by the tourist information center!